 The Embryo Project (EP) and the Embryo Project Encyclopedia thrive on the participation of undergraduate and graduate students, postdoctoral researchers, and established scholars.
 There are many ways to join the EP and to increase widespread scientific literacy about developmental biology and reproductive medicine.

 Writing Seminar: To write descriptive articles for the encyclopedia, student researchers enroll in the EP Writing Seminar.
 The seminar is a weekly writing workshop available to professional, graduate, and exceptional undergraduate students.
 The EP offers the seminar every semester, and the seminar is open to students from all majors and fields.
 Students may take the seminar more than once for credit.
 Prospective participants must apply to, and be accepted in, the class before they can enroll in it.
-The application is available here.

 In the course, students learn to research, write, revise, and peer-critique articles aimed at inclusive and public audiences.
 They also learn to craft historical narratives and to follow the style of the Embryo Project Encyclopedia.
 Students each write several descriptive and focused encyclopedia entries related to their interests and to developmental biology or reproductive medicine.
 Articles written for the class are eligible for publication in the digital encyclopedia, pending editorial review and fact checking.

 Writing Internship: People who have completed the Writing Seminar, and who are not enrolled at ASU, are also eligible for to apply for a writing internship.
 Interns pursue advanced writing projects specific to the intern.
 Prospective interns should contact the EP’s editor in chief for more information.
-Prospective interns must also complete and submit this application.

 Editing Seminar: To edit articles submitted to the encyclopedia for publication, student researchers must first train in the EP Editing Seminar.
 The seminar is a weekly editing workshop available to those who excelled in the writing seminar and to those pursuing graduate studies in publishing.
 The EP offers the seminar every semester, and the seminar is open to students from all majors and fields.
 Students may take the seminar more than once for credit.
 Prospective participants must individually discuss their enrollment with the EP’s editor in chief.